MODARTT ORGANTEQ - User Manual

 Note

-Almost all UI elements (drawknobs, pedals, sliders, ...) can be assigned to a MIDI controller by clicking on the element while holding the OS specific modifier key (Windows: ctrl + click, macOS: ⌘ + click).
+Almost all UI elements (stop switches, pedals, sliders, ...) can be assigned to a MIDI controller by clicking on the element while holding the OS specific modifier key (Windows: ctrl + click, macOS: ⌘ + click).
 See the MIDI Learn section.

 2.8.2.
 MIDI Keyboard mapping